Schillingerkurs/schillingerkurs.github.io/_pages/data_projects.md

-##  Mining activities and licenses in Sierra Leone
+##  Example: Mining activities and licenses in Sierra Leone

 The following interactiv map zooms in on Sierra Leone and lists details of mining licenses and existing measures of mining activities.